Parents 'can't bear to unpack holiday bag' of daughter who died from eating baguette

 The 15-year-old was travelling with her father Nadim, founder and CEO of WOW Toys, for a summer break.

-An inquest into her death is due to take place at West London Coroner’s Court in Fulham tomorrow.
+The inquest into her death is due to take place at West London Coroner’s Court in Fulham on Monday.

 Her father and mother Tanya described her as a popular girl with a “great sense of humour” who was known for her “contagious laughter”.